GMS6804-master/Sarek/README.md

 The configuration files have been modified for HiPerGator and a sample SLURM script is provided [here](ufrcSlurmTemplate).

+### Download the complete GRCh37 Reference files as shown [here](https://github.com/SciLifeLab/Sarek/blob/master/docs/REFERENCES.md) or simply copy them from /ufrc/djlemas/jtkim1/UFRC-Sarek/References/GRCh37 if you are inside HiPerGator.
+Modify the genomes config files (already modified in this git repo).

-### How To Run the Pipeline on Real NGS Data.
+### Run the Pipeline on Real NGS Data.
 Whole Exome Sequencing Data from Illumina NextSeq Series is Illustrated, which normally outputs a paired-end reads (Forward R1 and Reverse R2 Reads).
-1. Download the complete GRCh37 Reference files as shown [here](https://github.com/SciLifeLab/Sarek/blob/master/docs/REFERENCES.md) or simply copy them from /ufrc/djlemas/jtkim1/UFRC-Sarek/References/GRCh37 if you are inside HiPerGator.
-Modify the genomes config files (already modified in this git repo).
-2. Create TSV file for sample as shown below.
+1. Example TSV file for a normal/tumor pair with FASTQ files.
 The complete instructions are [here.](https://github.com/SciLifeLab/Sarek/blob/master/docs/INPUT.md)

-3. Run the Nextflow Script as shown below.
+2. Run the Nextflow Script as shown below.